-Snowy Valleys Council was formed by proclamation of the NSW Government on 12th May 2016 and incorporates both the former Tumut Shire Council and Tumbarumba Shire Council local government areas.
+Snowy Valleys Council was formed by proclamation of the NSW Government on 12th May 2016.

 Snowy Valleys Council provides services and support to a community of approximately 14,400 people, including residents of Tumbarumba and Tumut as well as Adelong, Batlow, Brungle, Jingellic, Khancoban, Rosewood, Talbingo and Tooma.